rustwasm/book/src/tools.md

 - [wasmtext] - prints wasm modules in text format, in Rust
 - [wasmstandalone] - standalone JIT-based wasm runner, in Rust, using Cretonne, in early development

-There's also plenty of _space for tooling to be be built or rewritten in Rust_ for better syngerny with the ecosystem.
+There's also plenty of _space for tooling to be be built or rewritten in Rust_ for better synergy with the ecosystem.
 Some of them include:
 - [A wasm size profiler][wasmsizeprofiler]
 - A [Wabt] rewrite in Rust
 - Tools for the [ewasm project][ewasm]